tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Default rule = catchall
 - Rule Conditions: host-header, http-header, http-request-method, path-pattern, query-string and source-ip
 - Actions: forward, redirect, fixed-response, authenticate-oidc, authenticate-cognito

+#### Network Load Balancer (NLB)

+- Layer 4 Load Balancer - TCP, UDP, TLS, TCP_UDP
+- No visibility or understanding of HTTP or HTTPS
+- No headers, no cookies, no session stickiness
+- Really fast millions of rps, 25% of ALB latency
+- SMTP, SSH, Game Servers, financial services
+- Health checks JUST check ICMP / TCP Handshake Not app aware
+- NLB's can have static IP's - useful for whitelisting
+- Forward TCP to instances .. unbroken encryption
+- Used with private link to provide services to other VPCs